AshwinDeshpande96/option_pricing/_posts/survival_analysis/2025-07-23-us-population.markdown

 <div id="fig2" style="text-align:center"> <img src="https://raw.githubusercontent.com/AshwinDeshpande96/personal_webpage/refs/heads/op_course/data/survival/us-population/pmf_curve.svg" width="100%" style="margin:17px;"> </div>
 *Figure 2: pmf with time $t$ by race and gender.*

 pmf is non-zero for each value in it's discrete set of value $\{x_1, x_2, ..., x_n\}$ and 0 otherwise.
 However, it is not necessary that deaths occur at finite intervals.
 Therefore, we are looking to find the continuous distribution that represents the pdf of survival.
 We will do this by fitting a parametric mixture model using bayesian MCMC process.
-From [fig(2)]({{ "/survival/2025/07/23/us-population#fig2" | relative_url }}) we see that the probability distribution is bath-rub shaped.
-Bathtub-shaped curves are common when we follow the survival rate from birth.
+From [fig(2)]({{ "/survival/2025/07/23/us-population#fig2" | relative_url }}) we see that the probability distribution is bath-tub shaped.
+Bath-tub shaped curves are common when we follow the survival rate from birth.
 This is also typical in applications such as modeling survival of manufacturing equipments.
 This shows the higher chance of deaths in population in the early stages due to infant mortality, followed by a constant rate until eventual increase in hazard rate due to natural aging process.

 Let's divide the data among different race and gender categories since each group has their own pmfs.